sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 [[1, 1, 0, 0], [0, 0, 1, 1]]

-This returns the coset tables of subgroups of satisfying the property that index, `index`, of subgroup in group is `\le n`.
+This returns the coset tables of subgroups of satisfying the property that index, `index`, of subgroup in self is `\le n`.

 Constructing a presentation for a subgroup
 ------------------------------------------

-In this section we discuss finding the presentation of a subgroup in a finitely presentation group.
-While the *subgroup* is currently allowed as input only in the form of a list of generators for the subgroup, you can expect the functionality of a *coset table* as input for subgroup in the group in near future.
+In this section we discuss finding the presentation of a subgroup in a finitely presentation self.
+While the *subgroup* is currently allowed as input only in the form of a list of generators for the subgroup, you can expect the functionality of a *coset table* as input for subgroup in the self in near future.

 There are two ways to construct a set of defining relations for subgroup from